 The experience is also limited to the builder and one guest.
 At least one person must be 14 years old or older.
 If this experience is high on your must-do list, we recommend snagging a reservation if one is available.
 However, don't fret if you aren't able to get a reservation.
 Arrive early in the morning or late at night as these are the best times for walk-ins.
 Most Batuu travelers build their droids in the afternoon (noon to 3 p.m. is a peak period for this experience, according to one of the cast members).

 Finding Droid Depot and Checking In

 If you enter Galaxy’s Edge by Toy Story Land, Droid Depot will be one of the first shops you’ll see.
 It’s right next door to Savi’s Workshop, which is where you can build your own lightsaber.
+If you come from Grand Avenue, stay right past the Black Spire Marketplace until you reach the bottom of the stairs.
 Despite all of the signs being written in Aurebesh, it’s pretty easy to spot the store because there are audio-animatronic droids lined up outside.